SDM0/Joker-Evolution/README.md

 - A condition increases by 1 by default, when the amount of condition is met, the Joker will shake and a button "Evolve" will show when clicking on it, allowing it to evolve.
 - A Joker slot isn't required when evolving a Joker.
+- When a Joker evolves, its pre-evolution will not be available (configurable)
 - Editions and badges (eternal/perish/rental/pinned) are kept when evolving.
 - Debuffed Jokers cannot evolve.